SeanCarlson96/Palindrome-Checker/README.md

 Site Features:
 * A single input for users to enter their palindrome in question
 * Type "racecar" or "tacocat" for some surprising animations
-* Machine will glow green if the input is a palindrome, and red if it is not
+* The card will glow green if the input is a palindrome, and red if it is not
 * Fully responsive design for all devices

 ## Built With